144MHz Band: 144.0 – 146.0MHz

 145.2000-145.5935MHz Simplex Channels (FM/DV)

-Nestled between the repeater input and output frequencies are a total of 33 simplex channels.
+Nestled between the repeater input and output frequencies are around thirty simplex channels.
 These all adopt a 12.5kHz spacing regime and are designated V16 (145.200MHz) through to V48 (145.5935MHz).
 Here you will find both fixed station and mobile activity especially around the mobile calling channel on 145.500MHz.

 145.5935-145.7935MHz Repeater Output Channels (FM/DV)